CNSC Conflict of Interest Policy

 All CNSC employees are responsible for the following:

-• Reporting in writing to the CNSC Ethics Advisor all outside employment and activities, assets, liabilities and interests that might give rise to a real, apparent or potential conflict of interest in relation to their official duties and responsibilities;
+• Reporting, in writing, to the CNSC Senior Ethics Advisor all outside employment and activities, assets, liabilities, relationships and interests that might give rise to a real, apparent or potential conflict of interest in relation to their official duties and responsibilities

-• Reporting in writing to the CNSC Ethics Advisor when concurrent or competing official responsibilities give rise to a conflict of duties situation;
+• Reporting, in writing, to the CNSC Senior Ethics Advisor when concurrent or competing official responsibilities give rise to a conflict of duties situation

-• Refraining from having private interests and engaging in outside employment or activities that may subject you to demands incompatible with your official duties, or that could be seen to impair your ability to perform your duties and responsibilities in an objective and impartial manner;
+• Refraining from having private interests and engaging in outside employment or activities that may subject them to demands incompatible with their official duties, or that could be seen to impair their ability to perform their duties and responsibilities in an objective and impartial manner

-• Consulting the CNSC Political Activities Guidelines and reporting in writing to the CNSC Ethics Advisor before engaging in political activities that could constitute a conflict of interest or impair your ability to perform your duties and responsibilities in an objective and impartial manner;
+• Consulting the CNSC political activities guidelines and reporting, in writing, to the CNSC Senior Ethics Advisor before engaging in political activities that could constitute a conflict of interest or impair their ability to perform their duties and responsibilities in an objective and impartial manner

 Assets, securities, investments and liabilities

-• Reviewing, at least once per year, your assets and liabilities to prevent any real, apparent or potential conflict of interest in relation to your official duties and responsibilities.
-The types of assets that should be reported and the procedures for divesting such assets are set out in detail in the CNSC Directive on Reporting and Managing Financial Conflicts of Interest and its annexes;
+• The types of assets that should be reported and the procedures for developing and implementing a financial mitigation strategy are set out in detail in the CNSC Directive on Reporting and Managing Financial Conflicts of Interest and its annexes.

-• Refraining from investing in private entities, or publicly-traded companies or self-directing or self-managing securities of publicly traded companies that are licensed by the CNSC;
+• Refraining from investing in private entities or publicly traded companies that are licensed by the CNSC and from self-directing or self-managing securities of publicly traded companies that are licensed by the CNSC

 Contracts with the Government of Canada

-• Seeking the approval of the Chief Audit and Evaluation Executive and your Director and/or Director General before entering into a contractual arrangement with the Government of Canada for which you are receiving any direct or indirect benefit or income;
+• Seeking the approval of the Chief Audit and Evaluation Executive and their director and/or director general before entering into a contractual arrangement with the Government of Canada for which they are receiving any direct or indirect benefit or income

 Non-public information

-• Refraining from knowingly taking advantage of or benefiting from information that is obtained in the course of your official duties and responsibilities and that is not available to the public;
+• Refraining from knowingly taking advantage of or benefiting from information that is obtained in the course of their official duties and responsibilities and that is not available to the public

 Preferential treatment

-• Refraining from interfering in the dealings of outside entities or individuals with the government in order to inappropriately influence the outcome;
+• Refraining from interfering in the dealings that outside entities or individuals have with the government in order to inappropriately influence the outcome of those dealings

-• Refraining from granting preferential treatment or advantages to family members, friends or any other person or entity based on information that is not publically available;
+• Refraining from granting preferential treatment or advantages to family members, friends or any other person or entity based on information that is not publicly available

 Gifts, hospitality and other benefits

-• Refusing gifts, hospitality or other benefits if they may have a real, apparent or potential influence on your objectivity in carrying out your official duties and responsibilities or may place you under obligation to the donor;
+• Refusing gifts, hospitality or other benefits if they could reasonably be seen to have an influence on the employee’s objectivity when carrying out their official duties and responsibilities or may place the employee under obligation to the donor

-• Reporting and seeking written direction from the Chief Audit and Evaluation Executive when you cannot decline gifts, hospitality or other benefits that do not meet the criteria in in this Policy, or where it is believed their acceptance would bring sufficient benefit to the organization;
+• Reporting to and seeking written direction from the Chief Audit and Evaluation Executive when an employee cannot decline gifts, hospitality or other benefits that do not meet the criteria in this policy, or where it is believed their acceptance would bring sufficient benefit to the organization

-• Arise out of activities or events related to your official duties;
+• arise out of activities or events related to the employee’s official duties

-• Are an award or honorary degree where no conflict of interest exists;
+Note that accepting an award or honorary degree where no conflict of interest exists is permissible.

 Financial arrangements, solicitation and use of government property

-• Advising your Director or Director General of any past or present employment with any current or potential CNSC licensee or contractor;
+• any past or present employment with any current or potential CNSC licensee, contractor, or grant or contribution recipient

 Outside employment, consultancy or volunteering activities

-• Refraining from employment, consultancy, volunteer work or Board membership outside your official CNSC duties where these paid or unpaid activities are likely to give rise to a real, apparent or potential conflict of interest or would undermine the CNSC’s impartiality or the employee’s objectivity;
+• Refraining from employment, consultancy, volunteer work or board membership outside official CNSC duties where these paid or unpaid activities are likely to give rise to a real, apparent or potential conflict of interest or would undermine the CNSC’s impartiality or the employee’s objectivity

-• Submitting a Conflict of Interest Declaration to the Ethics Advisor that outlines the outside employment or activities in which you are or intend to become engaged, where these may impose demands that are inconsistent with your official duties and responsibilities, or call into question your capacity to perform them;
+• Submitting a Declaration of Conflict of Interest, and possibly a Confidential Report, to the Senior Ethics Advisor that outlines the outside employment or activities in which an employee is or intends to become engaged, where these may impose demands that are inconsistent with their official duties and responsibilities or call into question their capacity to perform them

 Post-employment

-• Before leaving the CNSC either temporarily or permanently, reporting in writing to the CNSC Ethics Advisor all intended future employment and activities that might give rise to a real, apparent or potential conflict of interest in relation to your most recent duties and responsibilities at the CNSC.
+• Before leaving the CNSC either temporarily or permanently, reporting in writing to the CNSC Senior Ethics Advisor all intended future employment and activities that might give rise to a real, apparent or potential conflict of interest in relation to the employee’s most recent duties and responsibilities at the CNSC

-• Reporting in writing to your Director or Director General all firm offers of employment and activities that might give rise to a real, apparent or potential conflict of interest in relation to your most recent duties and responsibilities at the CNSC;
+• Reporting in writing to their director or director general all firm offers of employment and activities that might give rise to a real, apparent or potential conflict of interest in relation to the employee’s most recent duties and responsibilities at the CNSC

-• Having accepted an offer of employment, recusing yourself from all official dealings with that new employer, while still working for the CNSC.
+• Having accepted an offer of employment, recusing themselves from all official dealings with that new employer while still working for the CNSC

-• Refraining from giving advice to your new clients, employer or other entity by using information obtained as a result of your CNSC duties and responsibilities where that information is not publicly available.
+• Refraining from giving advice to new clients, employers or other entities by using information obtained as a result of their CNSC duties and responsibilities where that information is not publicly available

-6.2 Declaration of Conflicts of Interest — Forms I and II
+6.2 Declaration of Conflict of Interest — Forms I and II

 Reporting a conflict of interest involves:

-The CNSC President has designated the Director of the Internal Audit, Evaluation and Ethics Division as responsible for the following:
+The Director of the Internal Audit, Evaluation and Ethics Division is responsible for the following:

 • Putting in place the infrastructure and controls to:

-• provide consistent information, advice and assistance about preventing and resolving conflict of interest situations; and
+• provide consistent information, advice and assistance on preventing and resolving conflict of interest situations

-• Ensuring that persons offered employment and persons employed are informed about this policy, that compliance is a condition of employment and non-compliance may result in termination of employment.
+• Ensuring that persons offered employment and persons employed are informed about this policy and of the fact that compliance is a condition of employment and that non-compliance may result in termination of employment

-1. ensure that employees, and anyone considering joining the CNSC, are informed that the requirements listed in section 66 of the Nuclear Safety and Control Act, this policy, the directive, the directive annexes, the Values and Ethics Code for the Public Sector, and the CNSC Values and Ethics Code, are a condition of employment (this obligation is fulfilled by having individuals acknowledge these requirements in their initial acceptance of an offer of employment to the CNSC, and whenever required)
+1. ensure that employees, and anyone considering joining the CNSC, are informed that the requirements listed in the Nuclear Safety and Control Act (section 66), the Conflict of Interest Policy, the CNSC Directive on Reporting and Managing Financial Conflicts of Interest, the Values and Ethics Code for the Public Sector, and the CNSC Values and Ethics Code are a condition of employment (this obligation is fulfilled by having individuals acknowledge these requirements in their initial acceptance of an offer of employment from the CNSC)

 2. ensure that employees are informed on a regular basis of the requirements of this policy

-3. provide orientation sessions to new employees and, whenever required, briefings on post-employment to employees leaving the CNSC
+3. provide values and ethics awareness sessions regularly or when requested to staff and briefings on post-employment to employees leaving the CNSC

 4. ensure that the operational risks of conflicts of interest related to the CNSC’s specific mandate are identified and managed